 The Great Park’s commitment to sustainability and resource efficiency also includes habitat restoration, renewable energy generation, water quality management, transportation, and more.

 Restored native habitats are found in the Great Park plan in the Wildlife Corridor and Agua Chinon.
 Native plant communities are found in other areas as well, including the Botanic Garden.

 The Wildlife Corridor, off limits to the general public, is reserved for animal movement from the mountains to the sea.
 Agua Chinon also links nature preserves north to south, but it is crisscrossed by paths so that visitors can enjoy this natural area.
-The Canyon will be home to hundreds of beautiful palm trees in addition to streams and pools that will support wildlife.

 Renewable Energy Generation

 In October 2013, nearly 64,000 people attended the U.S. Department of Energy Solar Decathlon 2013 and XPO at the Great Park.
 This free public event featured two complementary attractions: the Solar Decathlon, where visitors toured highly efficient, solar-powered competition houses, and the XPO, a clean and renewable energy exposition that featured visionary and innovative clean energy companies, products, and educational opportunities.